- running directly downwind without leeway

 The small differences:

 An inca-raft doesn't need any "beitaas" because there is enough width in the hull to fasten the tack on a cleat inboard.
-The incas seems not to use a bowline to the forestay - the more than one hundred year old glassplate photo shown first on this site indicate a sprit /spar /pole to sustain the windward leech in the same cringle on the boltrope and the sprit perhaps held in position by two toplines.
+The incas seems not to use a bowline to the forestay.
+The more than one hundred year old glassplate photo shown first on this site indicate a sprit /spar /pole to sustain the windward leech in the same cringle on the boltrope and the sprit perhaps held in position by two toplines.
 That gives more spatial options for sail-adjustments, as the Norwegians wasn't able to do - and can too stretch out and flatten the camber.
+But we miss practical experience from the sailor people.

 One point more to the Incas ;o)

-A sail can work together with the wind in two ways:
+A sail can work together with the wind in more ways as:

-- 1): catch the ram-presure of wind directly on the backside of a perpendicular sail, pushing the boat ahead.
+A): catch the ram-presure of wind directly on the backside of a sail, as then push the boat ahead.

 A square sail don't have this facility, it has only a leech probably reinforced by a bolt rope.
 The square sail trick is to stretch this foreleech most possible - on one-masted square-rigging by tying the foreleech with a bowline to the forestay or the bow and at same time haul down in aft brace.

-The classic more-masted square-sailers had to fasten where they could.
-But even so, the general was, that a square-rigged vessel on her best could go 7 point (70-80 degree) to the wind.
+The classic more-masted square-sailers had to fasten where they could, and because of that, it was generally known, that a square-rigged vessel on her best could go 7 point (70-80 degree) to the wind.
 In hundreds of years the western tall ships with square-sails had to wait for favourable winds before sailing off - or follow the trade winds on their way around the world.

 Downwind sailing was the purpose, when the first sail in pre-historic time entered in the boats - to easy the rowing, as a first step.
 And boats depicted from ancient time was sailing downwind.